shxntanu/SE-Lab-Assignments/README.md

  updating values of an entry.
 Provide facility to display whole data in sorted Ascending / Descending order.
  Also find out how many comparisons are required for finding any entry.
 Use height balance tree and find complexity for finding a keyword.

+## Question 10

+Implement the Heap Sort algorithm demonstrating the Heap / Shell data structure with modularity of programming language.